fifumain/fifumain/README.md

 ## 🚀 About Me
-I'm a Python Beckend developer from Ukraine.
-This is my main focus, but I also have a good knowledge of blockchain tenchology, interactions, and creating smart contracts.
-I have basic frontend writing skills with VueJs, and minimal web page layout skills.
+I'm a Python Backend developer from Ukraine.
+This is my main focus, but I also have a good knowledge of blockchain technology, interactions, and creating smart contracts.
+I have basic frontend writing skills with Vue.Js and minimal web page layout skills.

 ## 🔗 Links